BVLTRA/bvltra/README.md

 ### // Current Focus

 * [**SAB Fault Logger**](https://github.com/BVLTRA/bvltra-relay) -> Developing a full-stack fault-logging application for an operational team at the South African Brewery to streamline fault tracking and system diagnostics.
-* **Digital Portfolio** -> Building a long procrast personal site to archive the intersection of my software and physical design projects.
+* [**Digital Portfolio**](https://bvltra.com/) -> Building a long procrastinated personal site to archive the intersection of my software and physical design projects.
 * **Bespoke Web Project** -> Designing and developing a custom personal website for a loved one, so they can show of their fancy work too.

 ---